alpinebuster/as-docs/content/docs/plugin.md

 ### API Autocomplete
-You can use the [Blockbench typescript types](https://www.npmjs.com/package/blockbench-types) to get autocomplete support for the Blockbench API.
+You can use the [AS typescript types](https://www.npmjs.com/package/as-types) to get autocomplete support for the AS API.
 This only works in [VS Code](https://code.visualstudio.com).
 Types are required when using [Typescript](https://www.typescriptlang.org) to build a plugin, but they are also super helpful when using Javascript.
-Currently Blockbench types are also more up-to-date than the Wiki.
+Currently AS types are also more up-to-date than the Wiki.
 You can install the types from NPM via
 ```
-npm i --save-dev blockbench-types
+npm i --save-dev as-types
 ```

 ### Testing the plugin
-To test your plugin, you can load it from the plugin menu using the button in the title bar, or you can simply drag and drop it into Blockbench.
+To test your plugin, you can load it from the plugin menu using the button in the title bar, or you can simply drag and drop it into AS.
 Use the Plugin menu or press Ctrl/Cmd + J to reload it.